offconvex/offconvex.github.io/_posts/2020-06-24-equilibrium-min-max.md

 Instead, we replace the global max function $\max_y (f(\cdot ,y))$ with a computationally tractable alternative.
 Towards this end, we restrict the max-player's response, and the min-player's simulation of this response, to updates which can be computed using any algorithm from a class of second-order optimization algorithms.
 More specifically, we restrict the max-player to updating $y$ by traveling along continuous paths which start at the current value of $y$ and along which either $f$ is increasing or the second derivative of $f$ is positive.
-We refer to such paths as greedy paths since they model a class of second-order ``greedy" optimization algorithms.
+We refer to such paths as greedy paths since they model a class of second-order "greedy" optimization algorithms.

 > **Greedy path:** A unit-speed path $\varphi:[0,\tau] \rightarrow \mathbb{R}^d$ is greedy if $f$ is non-decreasing over this path, and for every $t\in[0,\tau]$